agiledev-students-spring2025/4-final-smart-refrigerator-management-system/README.md

 - Check open issues on our GitHub repository and comment on those you're interested in.
 - Submit pull requests with well-documented code and commit messages.

-## Project Set Up
+## 🚀 Project Set Up

-This is a full-stack project with separate front-end and back-end directories.
-Follow the instructions below to get everything running locally.
+You can either set up manually or run everything with Docker containers.

+## 🛠️ Local Manual Setup

 ### Prerequisites